 Every country is different, but some are more different than others.
-For example, Canada, Australia, and New Zealand share many broad cultural similarities – including a common language and (to an extent) historical trajectory from British colony to liberal democracy – with the United States.
+For example, Canada, Australia, and New Zealand share many broad cultural similarities – including a common language and (to an extent) historical trajectory from British colony to independent democracy – with the United States.
 Though your experience as an immigrant to one of those countries won’t be identical to your current life as an American citizen or permanent resident, you’re not likely to experience serious cultural dislocation.
 In turn, you’re likely to assimilate faster into mainstream society.

 If you’re not properly prepared, such dislocation is much more likely in a country where you don’t know the language, customs, or norms.
 Such places require more effort to assimilate, and factors beyond your control could stand in the way – for example, there’s no guarantee that locals, even colleagues and social acquaintances, will ever stop viewing you as an outsider.